Velocity Variance Pseudoscience

 The size numbers are estimates that the team made before performing the work.
 Those numbers are not the actual sizes of the work completed.
 They are guesses that the team made about size.
 Each size assigned to a work item as an estimate has a probability to be the actual size.
 That probability is generally quite low in software development.
 This chart cannot be used as historical data of sizes, but rather of estimates.

-The variance is mostly estimation error.
-This is the argument for attempting velocity variance as an analysis.
+The variance in velocity is mostly estimation error.
+The argument for attempting velocity variance as an analysis is that it if estimates are unstable, the team is unpredictable..
 By measuring the variance in estimates over time, we can demonstrate that the team is becoming more predictable as they improve.
 The claim is that the team learns to make better estimates, and as the columns start to zero in on a consistent amount of story points delivered each sprint, it serves as evidence that the estimation process is improving.

 Unfortunately, the stabilization seen on the right of the chart does not demonstrate that.
 It demonstrates that the team has discovered the number to always choose for their total estimate, not that they are improving the system that they are managing.
 There is also a tendency for the team to converge on a politically acceptable number, not a statistically meaningful one.

 No software development project manager would accept a $1,000 bet that they could deliver a multi-month project on time, on scope, and on budget as agreed before work began without any change requests allowed.
-They would be foolish to do so.
+They would be foolish to do so, as the odds of nailing that plan on scope, schedule, and cost are very low.

 Since estimates correlate poorly to actuals, totaling up the estimates and analyzing them for accuracy without an outcome measure is an expensive yet non-useful activity.